 24. Words R

-This platform is for freelance proofreading and writes who have a Ph.D. degree or a Master’s degree.
+This platform is for freelance proofreaders and writers who have a Ph.D. degree or a master’s degree.
 They also prefer candidates with ESL experience.
 They are currently looking for proofreaders and writers to work on weekends.

 If you are looking for more proofreading jobs on your search, definitely check out this site.
 Click here to see more information about Words R U.

 Wordy is an amazing platform where you can find the latest proofreading jobs.
-On this platform, some requirements are able to work on a tight deadline and impeccable English skills.
+On this platform, some requirements include being able to work on a tight deadline and having impeccable English skills.

-If you have great skills in English and have an eye to spot errors, proofreading can be a great career choice for you.
-This can be a great job for students, stay at home moms, and for anyone who is currently looking for a way to increase income.
-I know business owners who makes great money from proofreading papers every month.
+If you have great skills in English and have an eye to spot errors, proofreading could be a great career choice for you.
+This can be a great job for students, stay-at-home moms, and for anyone who is currently looking for a way to increase income.
+I know business owners who make great money from proofreading papers every month.

 One of the best benefits of becoming a proofreader is that you can work from home and create your own schedule.
 This job is perfect if you put in the work required and are willing to grow daily.